 3

-Create a new Sequin push consumer that detects changes to the users table and sends a HTTP POST request to the Vercel Function’s URL.
+Create a webhook sink that captures changes to your database and sends a HTTP POST request to the local Sequin HTTP endpoint you created above:

 1